Finding an Internship in the Fashion Industry

 - Learn how to select and combine fabric swatches, buttons, and any add-ons to create a unique design.

-- A fashion internship can provide an opportunity to visit production factories and see how they operate.
+- A fashion internship with an opportunity to visit production factories and see how they operate.

 - Learn more about the business side of the fashion industry.

-- A chance to assist with magazine photo shoots, fashion shows, and the launching of new designs.
+- A chance to assist with magazine photo shoots, fashion shows, and the new design launches.

-- An opportunity to work in showrooms that feature designer clothing lines and accessories that are sold to boutiques, department stores, and online.
+- An opportunity to work in showrooms that feature designer clothing lines and accessories sold to boutiques, department stores, and online.

 Important Tips for the Fashion Intern